bblsh/kagu/README.md

 To run the server, run:

 ```
-cargo run --bin server -- -p port
+cargo run --bin kagu-server -- -p port -c cert_dir
 ```

-The server will listen for QUIC connections on port `port`.
+The server will listen for QUIC connections on port `port` and encrypt the connection using the certificate provided in `cert_dir` (must be a full path).

+The `--ipv6` argument may be provided to serve over IPv6.

 ## Navigating the Client Interface
 To navigate through different panes (Messages, Channels, Input), use arrow keys.